Adi-02/incident-take-home-test/README.md

 We'll only accept submissions where you are the primary contributor to the
 project: group projects are great but become extremely difficult to evaluate fairly!

+Please also attach a (maximum) 5-minute Loom explaining:
+1. Overview of your solution
+2. Key technical decisions
+3. Trade-offs & alternatives
+4. Final reflection (what did you find challenging/interesting/tricky?)

 ## 2. Complete our take-home challenge